Anna Isaac

 Thames Water says it has enough money to keep its operations running until the end of May.
 Photograph: Toby Melville/Reuters

-“We have been engaging with financial stakeholder groups and their advisers since July 2024 and are assisting with information requests to enable financial stakeholder groups to better understand Thames Water’s business plan and future funding needs,” Thames said in a statement.
+“We have been engaging with financial stakeholder groups and their advisers since July 2024 and are assisting with information requests to enable financial stakeholder groups to better understand Thames Water’s business plan and future funding needs,” it added.

 Leave a Comment